Since 1 July 2023, there have been 11 convictions resulting from Commission investigations.

 The Detention Services Officer was convicted and sentenced to imprisonment for a period of 2 years and 6 months.

-Operation Meda was a joint investigation commenced by the former ACLEI and the Department of Home Affairs, which transitioned to the NACC and was prosecuted by the CDPP.
+Operation Meda was a joint investigation commenced by the former ACLEI, which transitioned to the NACC, and the Department of Home Affairs.
+The CDPP prosecuted the matter.

 Operation Angelo

-A former Department of Home Affairs employee was convicted and sentenced for abuse of public office, unauthorised disclosure of official information, and unauthorised access to Home Affairs records of and for their family, friends, associates and tenants, over an extended period of time.
+A former Department of Home Affairs employee was convicted and sentenced for abuse of public office, unauthorised disclosure of official information, and unauthorised access to Home Affairs records of and for their family, friends, associates and tenants, over an extended period.

 In the sentencing remarks, His Honour Judge Sutherland referred to the position of trust held by public servants and their access to private data, emphasising that the former employee had used Home Affairs systems as a personal browser to look up confidential information.

-Operation Angelo was a joint investigation commenced by the former ACLEI and Home Affairs, which was continued by the NACC and was prosecuted by the CDPP.
+Operation Angelo was a joint investigation commenced by the former ACLEI and Home Affairs.
+It was continued by the NACC and prosecuted by the Commonwealth Department of Public Prosecutions.

 Operation Roe